peterhfalb/HTS_ASV2OTU/README.md

 ### Pipeline for post-processing DADA2 output
 ### Zazzy Metabarcoding Pipeline by Luis Morgado, University of Oslo
-### Updated by Eivind Kverme Ronold, University of Oslo
-###

 ### September, 2024

-### Inside this folder is all the scripts and data necessary to run the pipeline on
-### an ASV table.
+Inside this folder is all the scripts and data necessary to run the pipeline on an ASV table.
 ASV table included is from the Coryolis project, Kennedy lab.
-### ASV-table used is called: Coryolus_combined_sequences_taxa.txt
+ASV-table used is called: Coryolus_combined_sequences_taxa.txt

-### NOTE: This is a pipeline designed for an HPC cluster
-### located and operated in Norway.
-Your local architecture
-### and software availability may differ.
-Check all scripts
-### for software and environments that are loaded, such as
-### Anaconda environments used for calling certain perl/python
-### scripts.
-You will also have to set up your own local ITSx
-### environment (unless your HPC cluster has it installed) and
-### download and install mumu locally.
+NOTE: This is a pipeline designed for an HPC cluster located and operated in Norway.
+Your local architecture and software availability may differ.
+Check all scripts for software and environments that are loaded, such as Anaconda environments used for calling certain perl/python  scripts.
+You will also have to set up your own local ITSx environment (unless your HPC cluster has it installed) and download and install mumu locally.

 ### NOTE 2: Original pipeline handles sequences directly from multiplexed libraries
 ### from the sequencing centre and demultiplexes, cleans and runs DADA2.
 This is a